Trophectoderm embryo biopsy as part of genetic testing

 - The blastocyst consists of two types of cells.
 The inner cell mass of the blastocyst develops into the baby, while the trophectoderm cells develop into the placenta.
 The removal of cells during a trophectoderm biopsy does not disturb the inner cell mass, and has no effect on the future development of the baby.

 - Biopsied embryos are vitrified, or flash frozen, immediately after the biopsy.

 - Cells retrieved are then sent to one of the country’s leading genetic labs, Ovation Fertility™, for analysis.

 - When cells from a trophectoderm embryo biopsy are analyzed for overall chromosomal makeup, it is called preimplantation genetic screening, or PGS.
-When cells from a trophectoderm embryo biopsy are tested for a specific gene defect, it is called preimplantation genetic diagnosis, or PGD.
+When cells from a trophectoderm biopsy are tested for a specific gene defect, it is called preimplantation genetic diagnosis, or PGD.

 - After testing, results are sent back to our Nashville fertility specialists, usually within seven to 10 days.
 The results are then discussed with the patient who can decide which embryos they would like to have thawed and transferred.

 Why the embryo biopsy is typically done on Day 5, 6 or 7

 Embryo biopsies used to be done on Day 3 after fertilization.
 There are many reasons why an embryo biopsy is now done on Day 5, 6 or 7.